Right, Then. Jolly Good.

 I’m a jerk.

-I guess Hirst proteats his stuff well, because the museum’s page about the In and Out of Love (Butterfly Paintings and Ashtrays) Hirst room contains tiny phottos of essentially nothing.
+I guess Hirst protects his stuff well, because the museum’s page about the In and Out of Love (Butterfly Paintings and Ashtrays) Hirst room contains tiny photos of essentially nothing.

 Well, here’s what it looked like.